everx-labs/ever-q-server/README.md

     qserver.query.time           timer    collection=name  Reported each time when q-server has finished query handler from SDK client

+    qserver.request.duration     timer                     Reported each time when q-server has finished HTTP request from SDK client

     qserver.query.active         gauge    collection=name  Updated each time when q-server has started and finished query handler from SDK client